alaaabaas/songs_sales_SQL/README.md

 # songs_sales_SQL
-In this project an  analysis of media products ,orders and ,sales was made using SQL
+In this project an  analysis of media products ,orders and ,sales of an online marketplace database was made using SQL